THEVAPERSGUIDE

 Important Clarification: Not for Dry Herb

-Some marketing materials and confused sellers have suggested the Liv works with dry herb.
+Some sellers claim the Liv works with dry herb.
 It does not.

 "The heating element directly contacts the herb and BURNS IT!
 The element glows red hot!"

-For dry herb, look at dedicated vaporizers like the Atmos Astra 2, Arizer Solo, or PAX.
-The Liv is exclusively for wax and oil concentrates.
+Want dry herb?
+Get something built for it: Atmos Astra 2, Arizer Solo, or PAX.
+The Liv is wax and oil only.

 The Atmos Question